TheCuteOwl/Trap-Stealer/README.md

 New update added:

+V1.9.5 0 VirustTotal Detection without any obfuscator (already in 1.9) update

 V1.9.
 Fixed password stealer

 V1.8.
 Now only 1 AV detect it on VirusTotal (Before it was 10)

 V1.7.
 Make discord don't work anymore